tomdns/blog/tutorials/sliced-mountain.md

 > Learn how to quickly generate Godus-like islands using Houdini's heightfields.

+* * *

+### 0 - Intro

 Ludum Dare 44 is now over.
 It's been fun!
 Since quite a few people asked for it, here's a little breakdown of the islands in our game Seaway.
 You can see it in action [here](https://borderline.itch.io/seaway).

-* * *

-### 0 - Concept

 We wanted to recreate islands similar to the ones we find in *Godus*, in a more simplied version.

 Here's how it works:
-- generate a heightfield
+- Generate a heightfield
-- convert it to points
+- Convert it to points
-- loop through all the points according to their height
+- Loop through all the points according to their height
-- reconstruct the slices from each layer of points
+- Reconstruct the slices from each layer of points

 ### 1 - Heightfield

 The island height generation is quite basic.
-I only used one *HeightField Noise* SOP and played with the parameters till I was happy with the results.
+I only used one **HeightField Noise** SOP and played with the parameters till I was happy with the results.
 Just make sure to set *Combine Method* to *Maximum* so that we only get values above 0.

 Here's what I came up with:

 ![](../images/mountain_height.png)

-To get points from all of this we first need to convert the heightfield to polygons, using the *HeightField Convert*.
-Then we can use the *Points from Volume*, and set the *Point Separation* to 2.
+To get points from all of this we first need to convert the heightfield to polygons, using **HeightField Convert**.
+Then we can use a **Points from Volume**, and set the *Point Separation* to 2.
 This value will describe later on the height of each slice.
 Clip the points below 1 in height because we don't need the points from the ground.

-Here's the network so far:

 ![](../images/mountain_network.png)

 Clipping the ground usually messes up our object position, you can reset it easily with some vex.
-Append a *Point Wrangle* and add the following code:
+Append a **Point Wrangle** and add the following code:

 ```c#
 @P -= getbbox_center(0);
 @P.y += getbbox_size(0).y * .5;
 ```

-At the same time we can also add a point attribute from the points height, so we can use it later in our loop to gather all the points by 'slice'.
+At the same time we can also add a point attribute from the points height, so we can use it later in our loop to gather all the points by slice.

 ```c#
 i@height = rint(@P.y);